 The purpose of the Faith Formation Committee is to implement the goal of the Pastoral Plan for Faith Formation, which is to develop a culture of faith within our parish that encompasses all generations to build up the Church.
 We have a very vibrant Committee comprised of parishioners whose faith is an integral part of their daily lives.
 We meet every other month on a Thursday evening.
 We welcome new members of all ages to this Committee, to help us complete this most important task here at Holy Family.
-If you would like to join us on the Faith Formation Committee, please contact Paul Hurtado at email@example.com
+If you would like to join us on the Faith Formation Committee, please contact John Peterson, email@example.com.

 Religious Education provides faith formation and sacramental preparation for children in grades pre K-8.
 Classes meet Wednesdays, 6:45-8:00 pm.
 Additional classes for sacramental preparation on Saturday Mornings and Sunday afternoons.
 Catechists, teachers’ aides, and substitutes are always needed.
 Training and formation will be provided.